 Four Kingdom System

-Given by Copeland in 1956, the system was based on Monera, Protista, Animals and Plants.
+Four kingdom classification was given by Copeland in 1956, the system was based on Monera, Protista, Animals, and Plants.

 Five kingdom classification

 The five-kingdom classification was introduced In 1969 by R.H.
 Whittaker, the kingdoms were as follow: Monera, Protista, Fungi, Plantae, and Animalia.

 Six Kingdom Classification